jacksonkernion/jacksonkernion.github.io/posts/strange-experience-distilled.md

 layout: post
 ---

+# Strange Experience, Distilled

 _As I work on cleaning up and finishing my dissertation, I'm creating 'distilled', snack-sized versions of each chapter.
 I hope this helps me: a) see the 'big picture', b) get high-level feedback from more people, and c) entice people to read the real thing._

 _This post distills "Strange Experience: Why Experience Without Access Makes No Sense"._

-Philosophical zombies---beings exactly like us in every *physical* (and therefore *functional*) way, but lack phenomenal consciousness---are designed to test the conceptual link between phenomenal consciousness and functional structure.
+Philosophical zombies---beings exactly like us in every *physical* (and therefore *functional*) way, but lacking phenomenal consciousness---are designed to test the conceptual link between phenomenal consciousness and functional structure.
 If we can conceive of beings that duplicate our functional structure *without* duplicating our phenomenology, that tells us something important: phenomenal truths outstrip mere functional truths.
 And so the phenomenal cannot be conceptually *reduced* to the functional.

 But zombies only test one direction of entailment: from the functional to the phenomenal.
 What about phenomenal-to-functional entailment?
 Even if we can’t read off phenomenal facts from functional facts, we may still be able to read off functional facts from phenomenal facts.